splunk/public-o11y-docs/infrastructure/metrics-pipeline/aggregate-drop-use-case.rst

 Actions
 ===============

-Kai decides to use metrics pipeline management to control how Observability Cloud ingests their team's data.
+Kai decides to use Metrics Pipeline Management to control how Observability Cloud ingests their team's data.

 #.
 In Observability Cloud, Kai creates an aggregation rule that reduces the cardinality of ``service.latency`` by keeping the ``region`` dimension and discarding ``instance_id`` and ``host_name``.
 #.
 Kai has a new aggregated ``service.latency_by_region`` metric that yields only 1,623 MTS.